JuliaReach/ReachabilityAnalysis.jl/docs/src/man/faq.md

 The section [Some common gotchas](@ref) of the user manual details do's and dont's for the `@taylorize` macro to speedup reachability computations using Taylor models.

-### A note on interval types

-When using intervals as set representation, `ReachabilityAnalysis.jl` relies on rigorous floating-point arithmetic implemented in pure Julia in the library [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl) (we often use `const IA = IntervalArithmetic` as an abbreviation).
-The main struct defined in the library is `IA.Interval` (and the corresponding multi-dimensional interval is `IA.IntervalBox`).
-Internally, the set `LazySets.Interval` is **wrapper-type** of `IA.Interval` and these two types should not be confused, although our user APIs extensively use [duck typing](https://en.wikipedia.org/wiki/Duck_typing), in the sense that `x(0) ∈ 0 ..
-1` (`IA.Interval` type) and `x(0) ∈ Interval(0, 1)` are valid.

-On a technical level, the reason to have `LazySets.Interval` as a wrapper type of `IA.Interval` is that Julia doesn't allow multiple inheritance, but it was a design choice that intervals should belong to the `LazySets` type hierarchy.

 ## References